We were in love for only a moment.

 And you'll remember those 48 hours we spent: the park bench, the museum, the river.
 The subway where we met.
 The music video I never released.
 The hurt, the betrayal, the disappointment.
 You’ll recall, for a brief moment, that we were in love.

-And then you’ll choose to forget me again.
+And then you’ll forget me entirely.

 👻 what I’ve been up to: